verge-io/docs/docs/public/faq.md

 </details>
 <details>

-<summary>Can I use my existing storage infrastructure with a VergeIO environment?</summary>
+<summary>Can I use my existing storage infrastructure with a VeregOS environment?</summary>

-Guest workloads can be connected to external storage, but VergeIO cannot leverage 3rd party storage architectures.
+Guest workloads can be connected to external storage, but VeregOS cannot leverage 3rd party storage architectures.

 </details>
 <details>

-<summary>What is VergeIO based on?</summary>
+<summary>What is VeregOS based on?</summary>

-VergeIO is a custom linux distro.
+VeregOS is a custom linux distro.

 </details>
 <details>

-<summary>Can I install VergeIO myself?</summary>
+<summary>Can I install VeregOS myself?</summary>

 Yes, follow the installation instructions [here](/public/implementation/3-2).